Books by Susan Sussman

 "After so many years of good behavior, a little time off isn't going to kill our marriage."

-From Asher’s bemused view of his travels to Sarah’s solo attempt to juggle her burgeoning career and her indomitable mother, Time Off From Good Behavior is a vibrant novel that resonates with tears, laughter and choices of the heart.
-Susan Sussman has forged a funny, warm and daring exploration of a delightful couple’s most challenging journey—to discover a new horizon for their love and happiness.
+TIME OFF FROM GOOD BEHAVIOR is a vibrant novel that resonates with tears, laughter and choices of the heart.
+Susan Sussman has forged a funny, warm and daring exploration of a delightful couple's most challenging journey—to discover a new horizon for their love and happiness.

 BUY IT NOW